Dr. Christopher G. Cunningham

 Dr. Winkler's areas of expertise include: Carotid Surgery and Stenting for Stroke Prevention, Endovascular and Open Abdominal Aortic Aneurysm Repair, Dialysis Access Surgery, and Advanced Minimally Invasive Limb Salvage Therapy.

-Carmen M. Piccolo, DO
+Dr. Carmen M. Piccolo

 Vascular Surgeon Dr. Carmen M. Piccolo is a skilled surgeon who is board certified in general surgery with vascular surgery fellowship training.
 A native of New Jersey, Dr. Piccolo joins McLeod having served as Chief Vascular Fellow for General Vascular Surgery at the Philadelphia College of Osteopathic Medicine.
 During his education, Dr. Piccolo received training in advanced techniques using percutaneous methods for aneurysm repairs.
 Dr. Piccolo is a member of the American Osteopathic Association, the American College of Osteopathic Surgeons and is a Registered Physician in Vascular Interpretation.